naikshubham14/FaceMask_Detection/README.md

 Step 4:Run the code cells

-[Click Here](https://nbviewer.jupyter.org/github/naikshubham14/FaceMask_Detection/blob/main/Face_mask_detection_final.ipynb) to take a quick peek and the rendered notebook if it doesnt render in github due to some issue
+[Click Here](https://nbviewer.jupyter.org/github/naikshubham14/FaceMask_Detection/blob/main/Face_mask_detection_final.ipynb) to take a quick peek at the rendered notebook if it doesnt render in github due to some issue